 However, this is not unexpected.
 The treatment for menstrual migraines that is hormonal treatments can make it better… or make it worse.
 But this?
 Basically, 50-50 shot there.
+So awesome?

 Taking NSAIDs for three days prior to the start of menses and continuing through the cycle can sometimes prevent menstrual migraines.
 Others have success with using long-lasting triptans daily for the same duration.
 Magnesium supplementation may also be effective.
 If non-hormonal treatments fail, HRT may still be considered.
 The best hormone replacement results (33% improvement) appear to be from more natural forms of estrogen such as a patch while conjugated estrogens (Premarin) tend to make migraines worse.
 Seven portions

 Now, these are similar to menstrual migraines so all sounds the same here.
 A little warning on the NSAIDs though.
 I tried this for menstrual migraines and it gave me a bleeding ulcer.
 Cramps, pain and then bleeding ulcer.
 Doctors are quite comfortable prescribing NSAIDs but they also have their side effects and it is good to remember that.
 Also in my case, my reaction to them, which was painful from the get-go and got worse, caused a permanent drug sensitivity so I cannot even touch OTC NSAIDs anymore.
 Which as you can imagine sucks because they are rather nice for menstrual migraines and symptoms.
-I had been given this option because I have bad triptan side effects so cannot take them continuously, which as stated is another option.
+I had been given this option because I have bad triptan side effects so I cannot take them continuously, which as stated is another option.
 I believe Amerge had been mentioned to me as a good one.

 Sources to check out